RabbitHoleHelp/rabbitholehelp.github.io/_posts/2021-02-02-Discord-rules.md

 ---

 In honor of our previous 2 servers that were deleted without warning:
-THX1138 (10 months) and rabbithole.help (5 months)
+THX1138 (10 months)
+rabbithole.help (5 months)
-:Fpepe:
+rabbithole.help part 2 (1 year) 🏆
+rabbithole.help part 3 ...

 you may send invites.
 But please don't invite by unsolicited DMs (bots)